Panasonic GH4 versus Sony A6300

 |Sony A6000 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.1||13.1||1347||82|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the GH4 offers a slightly higher resolution than the one in the A6300 (2359k vs 2300k dots).
-The following table reports on some other key feature differences and similarities of the Panasonic GH4, the Sony A6300, and comparable cameras.
+The adjacent table lists some of the other core features of the Panasonic GH4 and Sony A6300 along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Panasonic GH4 (⇒ rgt)||2359||no||3.0||1036||swivel||YES||8000||12.0||17||no|